 It takes around 40 minutes for the vegetables to get soft.
 Then, I add the chopped parsley to the green beans stew and cook it for 5-10 more minutes.
 This way, the parsley will keep most of the aromas and taste without being overcooked.
 When the green beans and the rest of the vegetables are soft but not melted, the stew is ready!
 Try to avoid over mixing the stew with the spoon while it’s cooking as that will result in breaking most of the veggies and the beans might break down and melt.
 You could instead use the pot handles and gently move the pot in a circular way to check if you need to add more water and mix the ingredients.

-We usually have the stewed green beans as main for lunch or dinner with some nice crispy bread at the side to dip in that delicious tomato sauce and some feta cheese.
+We usually have the stewed green beans as main for lunch or dinner with some nice crispy bread on the side to dip in that delicious tomato sauce and some feta cheese.

 If you are sharing the green beans stew with your baby or just little ones, you can omit or adjust the salt accordingly and cut the vegetables to your child’s liking.
 The green beans are easy to hold with their little hands and quite soft, and you could cut the zucchinis and potatoes into finger size depending on your child’s age.